 The certificate program is not a degree program, although courses completed as part of the certificate curriculum could be used in meeting degree requirements where appropriate.

-The Department of Technology offers three graduate level certificates:
+The Department of Technology offers four graduate level certificates:

 Each graduate certificate requires three specific courses totaling nine credit hours.
 Courses completed as a portion of the certificate program may also be counted toward the requirements of the Master of Science in Technology degree.